 When wireless carriers install their antennas onto a cell site, they may or may not do so in consideration of future tenants.
 The current industry trend is for multiple wireless carriers to share cell sites (also known as collocation).
 Future collocation of additional tenants could increase your rental payments, so it's a good idea to understand how this might play out before any equipment is installed.

-Carriers nationwide are racing to deploy LTE.
-If you are party to a cell site lease and the Lessee wants to update its network infrastructure, chances are that you are eligible for some compensation.
+Carriers nationwide are racing to deploy 5G.
+If you are party to a cell site lease and the Lessee wants to update its network infrastructure for 5G, chances are that you are eligible for some compensation.